SAP-archive/utils-pptx-templater/README.md

 # pptxTemplater

-This module can be used only in combination with docxtemplater.

 The pptxtemplater modifies powerpoint template and provided data before docxtemplater generates the final version of the document.

+This module can be used only in combination with [docxtemplater](https://github.com/open-xml-templating/docxtemplater).

-## Installation
+Installation
+===
 Use npm install to get the module
 ```
 npm install docxtemplater --save